TommyCpp/nx-poprank/README.md

 # nx-poprank
-extension for networkx regarding heterogeneous graph and poprank algorithm
+Extension for networkx regarding heterogeneous graph and poprank algorithm